PhoenixPan/Algorithm/Dynamic Programming.md

+# Dynamic Programming
+## Strategies
+1. Find the maximum or minimum in one-dimension data

+    1.1 When weight of each smallest element in the original data is identical(length, standard unit) or similar(letter, number), we can usually use **liner scan and look back** to the previous result.
+Examples:

+    *Longest acsending subarray (when at i, look back at i-1)
+    Longest acsending subsequence (when at i, look back at i-1 to 1)
+    Cut rope
+    Cut palindrome*

+    1.2 When weight is not identical

 ## Steps
-1. Base case
+1. Base case: starting point (from left or from right)
-When weight of each smallest element in the original data is identical or similar, we can usually use liner scan and look back to the previous result.
-For example:
-Longest acsending subarray (when at i, look back at i-1)
-Longest acsending subsequence (when at i, look back at i-1 to 1)

 2. Induction rule f(n)
 ```
 s[0] = ? // usually doesn't matter